stembarb/DA--World-Cup-Data/README.md

 The content of this notebook is as follows:

 1. Web crawler code in .py format - heavily commented version, used to teach others how to build a similar program
-2. Web crawler code in Jupyter notebook format
+2. Web crawler code in Jupyter notebook
 3. requirements.txt

 ### Dependencies